Midnight Labs · Ecosystem Blueprint

 Where MCP implementations go wrong

-When MCP is treated as a productivity tool rather than an ecosystem layer, it tends to produce what most AI implementations produce: faster individual task completion and weaker shared understanding.
-People access knowledge privately without the friction that would otherwise align them.
+When MCP is treated as a productivity tool rather than an ecosystem layer, it produces what most AI implementations produce: faster individual task completion and weaker shared understanding.
+People access knowledge privately, without the friction that would otherwise align them.
 The difference is in what the implementation is designed to do, not the technology itself.

 MCP Host